 While Confucius sent Zai Yu as his personal ambassador to the states of Qi and Chu, he was also highly critical of him at times, sighing in exasperation when he found him asleep one day: “Rotten wood cannot be carved; dung walls cannot be troweled.
 What’s the point of scolding him anymore?”
 For Confucius, Zai Yu’s silken tongue was not enough: he needed to match his fine words with the appropriate actions.

-According to Sima Qian (司馬遷) [145 BC – 86 BC], the writer of the Records of the Historian, Zai Yu was this man, though the Tang dynasty scholar Sima Zhen (司馬貞) [618-907] later expressed doubts about this claim, saying that it was Kan Zhi (闞止), one of the leading rebels, who was also known by the same courtesy name of Ziwo.
+According to Sima Qian (司馬遷) [145 BC – 86 BCE], the writer of the Records of the Historian, Zai Yu was this man, though the Tang dynasty scholar Sima Zhen (司馬貞) [618-907 CE] later expressed doubts about this claim, saying that it was Kan Zhi (闞止), one of the leading rebels, who was also known by the same courtesy name of Ziwo.

-Duke Ai asked which wood should be used for the altar of the spirits of the earth.
-Zai Wo replied: “The men of Xia used pine; the men of Yin used cypress; the men of Zhou used chestnut, for they said the people should fear.”
-When Confucius heard of this, he said: “You do not explain away what had already been done; you do not argue about affairs that have already been concluded; you do not condemn what has already happened.”
+Duke Ai asked which wood should be used for the altar pole of the land god.
+Zai Yu replied: “The Xia used pine; the Yin used cypress; the Zhou used chestnut.
+It’s said that they wanted it to make people tremble with fear.”
+When Confucius heard of this, he said: “What’s done is done; no need to dredge up the past; let bygones be bygones.”

 Zai Yu was asleep during the day.
 Confucius said: “Rotten wood cannot be carved; dung walls cannot be trowelled.
 What’s the point of scolding him anymore?”
 Confucius said: “There was a time when I used to listen to what people had to say and trusted that they would act on their word, but now I have to listen to what they say and watch what they do.
 It’s my dealings with Zai Yu that have forced me to change.”